 I eventually retraced my steps back to the Panorama Trail.
 I hiked passed a nice lookout (which was busy with other hikers) and continued to climb steeply under the tall red oaks of the small mountains.
 These oaks support a rare and fragile ecosystem, also found on other Monteregian Hills.

 A large cell tower takes away some of the charm of the summit of Mont Saint-Grégoire, but the almost 360-degree view more than makes up for it.
-From the flat rocky summit, it is possible to see the Adirondack and Vermont mountains to the south, Montreal and the Laurentians to the north and other Monteregian Hills such as Mont Rougemont or Mont Saint-Hillaire to the east.
+From the flat rocky summit, it is possible to see the Adirondacks and Vermont mountains to the south, Montreal and the Laurentians to the north and other Monteregian Hills such as Mont Rougemont or Mont Saint-Hillaire to the east.

 I came back down via the Carrière Trail.
 A trail that lives up to its name since it passes through an old quarry that was exploited on the sides of the small mountain.
 Interpretive signs allow you to learn more about the history of Mont Saint-Grégoire and along the trail, you can find a few ruins and artefacts reminiscent of the mountain’s industrial past.

 The Carrière Trail brought me back to my starting point.
 My hike only totaled 2.8 kilometres, but with a elevation of 210 metres, which is not negligible for such a small mountain.
-It’s a short hike but still offers a good physical challenge and great views!
+It’s a short hike but it still offers a good physical challenge and great views!
 And judging by how many cars there were in the parking lot, this is a very popular hike too, so make sure to arrive early!